-Q13 How many positions can I stand for?
+Q13.
+How many positions can I stand for?

-A You can stand for Mayor, a Ward Councillor, a Community Board Member, but if you are elected to more than one position (Mayor, Ward Councillor or Community Board Member) you take the highest ranked position.
+A You can stand for mayor, a ward councillor and a community board member, but if you are elected to more than one position (ward councillor and community board member) you take the highest ranked position.